-Instead, take the time to build your email list and market to the people who have shown interest in your products and services.
+Take time to build your email list and market to people who have shown interest in your products and services.

-If you were to open your inbox now, you might see many of the same types of emails.
-That may change later in 2021, however, as marketers take advantage of new trends, strategies and technology.
-Here are some email marketing trends to watch for in 2021:
+Marketers are always taking advantage of new trends, strategies and technology.
+Here are some email marketing trends to watch for in 2023.

 Automated email sequences

-- Send a welcome email with a promo code for free shipping on their first order within minutes after they sign up for your list.
+- Send a welcome email with a promo code, or offer a coupon for free shipping on their first order within minutes after they sign up for your list.

-- Email them a style guide on how they can mix and match some of your clothes one week after they sign up and have not made a purchase.
+- Email them a style guide on how they can mix and match some of your clothes one week after they sign up if they haven’t made a purchase.

-- Entice them with a 48-hour promo code that’s valid only for new customers who didn’t make a purchase within two weeks of subscribing.
+- If they haven’t purchased within two weeks of subscribing, entice them with a 48-hour promo code that’s valid only for new customers.

 Increased investment in email marketing